 Alice Jandrain, Université Catholique de Louvain, email@example.com

-Ruth Pinto, University of East Anglia, R.Pinto@uea.ac.uk
+Ruth Pinto, University of Copenhagen and University of East Anglia, R.Pinto@uea.ac.uk

 Abstract: Political visibility through land claims in coastal villages of North Sumatra